thiagomf/Estudos/README.md

 #### Final Classes

 Declaring a class as final means it cannot be subclassed.
-Any attempt.to subclass a final class will result in a compilation error.
+Any attempt to subclass a final class will result in a compilation error.

 ```
 final class FinalClass {